-When the drone reaches a low battery level (about 3 minutes of flight time remaining), it will automatically return to the Rally Point.
-If no Rally Point is set, your drone will automatically return to the Launch Point.
+When the drone reaches a low battery level (about 3 minutes of flight time remaining), it will automatically return to the scan start point, wait, then proceed to the Launch Point.

-You will then be prompted to land.
+You will then be prompted to return to home and land.
 If the battery reaches a critical level the drone will auto-land.